 - Proton pump inhibitors (PPIs): Doctors may recommend PPIs for long-term treatment of GERD.
 These drugs lower acid production in the stomach more than H2 blockers do.

 Surgery is an option if lifestyle changes and medications do not decrease GERD symptoms.
-The NIDDK state that doctors may advise one of the following procedures:
+The

 - Fundoplication: In most cases, fundoplication causes long-term improvement, so it is the most common type of surgery for GERD.
 It involves sewing the top of the stomach to the end of the esophagus.
 This increases pressure on the lower esophageal sphincter and eases acid reflux.